josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - **LLM productivity benefits are highly situational**.
 LLMs excel at straightforward, time-consuming tasks.
 They're great at boilerplate and greenfield projects.
 And, they help less-experienced coders a lot more than experienced ones.
 The more you go outside that sweet spot, the less benefit there is.
 - **There's a pronounced gap between perception and reality**.
 This reaffirms my experience.
 LLM users _feel_ like the tool is doing much more for them than it actually is when measured objectively.
 - **Even where the gains are real, they come at a cost**.
 Several of the studies above (and others, in other fields) have confirmed LLM output is generally lower quality, in various ways.
 While it may be reasonable to think that particular gap is closing, there's another, even more concerning penalty: LLM usage inhibits cognition and understanding.
 Which makes sense, of course; your comprehension of the system comes mainly from small, everyday touchpoints.
-If you skip practice every day, you won't be ready for the game.
-And if you outsource your chance to speak the language, you quickly lose context and develop [cognitive debt](https://www.media.mit.edu/publications/your-brain-on-chatgpt/).<footnote>Since gains are most pronounced among novice developers, this creates a concerning catch-22: juniors have the most to gain from LLM usage, but those gains threaten to keep them reliant on the technology.</footnote>
+If you outsource your chance to speak the language, you quickly develop [cognitive debt](https://www.media.mit.edu/publications/your-brain-on-chatgpt/).<footnote>Since gains are most pronounced among novice developers, this creates a concerning catch-22: juniors have the most to gain from LLM usage, but those gains threaten to keep them reliant on the technology.</footnote>
 - **Most studies so far have only measured productivity at the individual level, and in a vacuum**.
 Measurement tends to begin and end at authoring code.
 Occasionally, they'll go a little further and measure up to a merged PR.
 But rarely, if ever, is a broader view even attempted; one where impact is measured across an organization and over time, in a real production scenario.
 And in the rare instance where it is, positive impacts tend to evaporate.

 This last point might be the biggest takeaway, in my mind.